-- 2001: A Space Odyssey is a very male-dominated movie.
+- Two Thousand One A Space Odyssey is a very male-dominated movie.
 We do see women working in space, though largely as stewardesses, secretaries, and other stereotypically female professions.
 Dr. Floyd does speak to two female scientists, but the group conducting the lunar expedition as well as the Discovery crew are both made up entirely of men.
 Arthur C. Clarke's sequel novels, especially 2010: Odyssey Two, incorporate more strong female characters.

 - The Hobbit.

 - Terry Brooks' The Sword of Shannara, probably because it was just a ripoff of The Lord of the Rings; the next book has the world saved by a girl and in the third one of the trilogy, one of the protagonists is a girl.

 - The stories of HP Lovecraft: there are virtually no female characters across such a vast body of work.
 Only one of his seventy-plus stories has a female protagonist, and even then there's a whole complex issue wherein it turns out to be a man in a woman's body.
 At best, a character's wife briefly appears and maybe gets a line or two.

 - Lord of the Flies, chronicling the adventures of the students from an all-boys school.